bach3/markdowneditor/README.md

 # Markdowneditor based on Simple MDE and Milligram CSS Framework
-- I just created a customize simple MDE tools bar with [Open File] and [Save File]
+- This a customize simple MDE with a tools-bar which has [Open File] and [Save File] function.
+Theme is based on Milligram CSS Framework.
- - [Open File]: it can open text file or .md file
+ - [Open File]: Opens text-file or .md file.
- - [Save File]: as it named
+ - [Save File]: Saves file.